Join Here | Log In

 Members will see their genotype report below, plus additional solutions in the Lifehacks section.
 Join today

-The CYP family of genes encodes enzymes that are used by the body to break down and get rid of things like toxins, pollutants, drugs, and even things we eat every day.
+The CYP family of genes codes for enzymes that are used by the body to break down and get rid of things like toxins, pollutants, drugs, and substances our body naturally makes.
 Genetic variants in the CYP genes impact how quickly we break down various drugs and other toxins, and understanding your genetic polymorphisms (variants) can shed light on how your body reacts to things.

 • caffeine